3 – 5 days. Easy. One way. Updated 31 January 201431 January.

 Easy, sunny coastal track with golden sands and excellent swimming.
-This, the busiest track in the country follows, the full length of the small park's beautiful coastline.
+The busiest track in the country, following the length of the national park coastline.

 4 – 8 days.
 Medium.
 One way.
 Updated 29 March 201129 March 2011.

 This journey explores the glacial valleys and mountains of Fiordland from Lake Hauroko to Lake Manapouri, visiting Dusky Sound along the way.

 4 – 6 days.
 Easy.
 One way.
 Updated 17 March 201317 March.

 A classic crossing of the geologically and biologically diverse northwest corner of the South Island.

 The track is also open to mountain bikes May to September.

 8 days.
 Medium.
 Return by the same track.
 Updated 8 February 20148 February.